Related Github Documents

 The server-side rendering process must be started with SSR_HYBRID=1.

-⚠️ Only for development environments: The PWA must also be run with secure URLs if NGINX to handle https access to the PWA is not deployed.
+The PWA must also be run with secure URLs if no NGINX is deployed to handle https access to the PWA.

-See SSR Startup - Development for a reference on how you to achieve this locally.
+See SSR Startup - Development for a reference on how to achieve this locally.

 Also, the Service Worker must be disabled for the PWA, as it installs itself in the browser of the client device and takes over the routing process, making it impossible to break out of the PWA and delegate to the ICM.